tapis-project/paas/CIItoPAAS/AA_Readme.txt

 Also, at the time of creating these, the foreign key naming conventions were messed up.
 These assume this has been fixed.

-I have included the enumes used in CII legacy in the enums.py file in this directory.
+I have included the enums used in CII legacy in the enums.py file in this directory.
 The following columns will need enforce the given enum:

 >> UserProfile
 role: AccountRole